-The personality of an alcoholic and its role in alcoholism is a major area of research in addiction studies.
+The personality and its role in alcoholism is a major area of research in addiction studies.
 There is debate as to existence of an addictive personality and the traits that are often associated with it.
 Research has been done for both sides of the disagreement.

 There is debate as to existence of an addictive personality and the traits that are often associated with it.
 Research has been done for both sides of the disagreement.